An overview of the current evidence regarding the effectiveness of face masks.

 - A meta-study in the journal Lancet, commissioned by the WHO, claimed that masks “could” lead to a reduction in the risk of infection, but the studies considered mainly N95 respirators in a hospital setting, not cloth masks in a community setting, the strength of the evidence was reported as “low”, and experts found numerous flaws in the study.
 Professor Peter Jueni, epidemiologist at the University of Toronto, called the WHO study “essentially useless”.

 - A study in the journal PNAS claimed that masks had led to a decrease in infections in three global hotspots (including New York City), but the study did not take into account the natural decrease in infections and other simultaneous measures.
 The study was so flawed that over 40 scientists recommended that the study be withdrawn.

 - A German study claimed that the introduction of compulsory masks in German cities had led to a decrease in infections.
 But the data does not support this: in some cities there was no change, in others a decrease, in others an increase in infections (see graph below).
 The city of Jena was an ‘exception’ only because it simultaneously introduced the strictest quarantine rules in Germany, but the study did not mention this.

-- A US study claimed that mandatory masks had led to a decrease in infections in 15 states.
-The study did not take into account that the incidence of infection was already declining in most states at that time.
-A comparison with other states was not made.
+- A US study claimed that mandatory masks had led to a decrease in infections in 15 states, but he study did not take into account that the infection rate was already declining in most states at that time, and a comparison with other states was not made.
 After the study was published, infections began to increase in states with mask mandates (e.g. in California, Florida and Hawaii).